Quadrilaterals

 Suppose a parallelogram ABCD, the length of one of its diagonals is equal to that of one of its sides.
 What are the interior angles of this parallelogram? - Quadrilateral Interior Angles

 For the sizes of the interior angles of the quadrilateral ABCD, the following applies: the angle alpha is 26° greater than the angle beta, twice the angle Beta is 5° less than the angle gamma, and the angle gamma is 36° greater than the angle delta.
-Deter - Rhombus angles
+Deter - Diamond and angles